 Lucky Bay is home to a colony of friendly kangaroos which are often seen soaking up the sun.
-It also offers a great camp site and picnic area.
-With beachside views and tranquil atmosphere, this is camping at its best.
+It also offers a great camp site and picnic area with beachside views.

 Rock-climbing is popular at Frenchman’s Peak and Mount Le Grand.

 In spring Cape Le Grand National Park bursts into colour as wildflowers bloom, including groves of banksia.